jordipbou/sloth/README.md

 # SLOTH

-A small, simple, relatively fast, double stack based virtual machine with human readable/writeable bytecode meant for extending applications.
+A small, simple, relatively fast, double stack based virtual machine f with human readable/writeable bytecode meant for extending application.

 In the future there will be other implementations (at least Java/Kotlin for Android development).